Apply/renew a Small Society Lottery Registration

 - Application form - please send the form to firstname.lastname@example.org

 - £40 fee - you can pay the fee here.
-We are not currently accepting cheques at this time.
+We are unable to accept cheques.

 A year after the grant of a small society lottery registration an annual fee must be paid, we will write to you before the due date.
 If the annual fee is not paid the registration will lapse.

 To renew a small society lottery registration you will need to do the following;

 - Renewal form - we will post this form to you, you will need to complete it and send it to email@example.com